sh1boot/sh1boot.github.io/_posts/2024-05-08-pick-resistant-lock.md

 difference once the first plug is sufficiently off-axis that it can't be picked any longer.

+I'm not sure how effective this would be against [bumping][].
+It changes the dynamics somewhat, but not necessarily in a way that would prevent it.
+I tried bumping a prototype and it caused the thin master pins to turn around and jam the lock, and I had to give things a jolly good wiggle to shake it all back into place, so maybe that's sufficient.

 In my design the pins and springs are standard parts, and the plugs are nearly standard parts but modified.
 I filled the top one with resin and re-drilled the holes, and then stuck some gears around the back.
 But gears with a radius